kimmodal/AI-Learning-Resources/README.md

   - Luis Cardoso.
 [A Field Guide to Sandboxes for AI](https://www.luiscardoso.dev/blog/sandboxes-for-ai).
 Jan 2026.
     > a thorough introduction to containers, gVisor, microVMs, and WASM/isolates<br>
     > > "containers are not a sufficient security boundary for hostile code. ... they still share the host kernel."
-  - [Sandboxing Agents with AI Workbench](https://docs.nvidia.com/ai-workbench/user-guide/latest/concepts/sandboxing-concept.html). *NVIDIA AI Workbench User Guide*
+  - NVIDIA.
+[Sandboxing Agents with AI Workbench](https://docs.nvidia.com/ai-workbench/user-guide/latest/concepts/sandboxing-concept.html). *NVIDIA AI Workbench User Guide*
     > "What Sandboxing Does Not Cover
     > - Process sandboxes in containers do not isolate environment variables.
     > - Some agent sandboxes fail silently in containers.